Download Program Brochure

+Civilians and veterans!
 EAP is a collaborative therapeutic approach that allows participants to learn about themselves and others by participating in activities with the horse that explore feelings, thoughts and behaviors.
 It is often utilized to augment conventional forms of therapy in the therapeutic process.
 Here at FAAAS, we employ two models: Arena’s for Change (ARCH) which is a framework for storytelling – because we all have a story to tell and through the horses we can help you accelerate your progress and the EAGALA (Equine Assisted Growth and Learning Association) Treatment Model; a distinctive experiential framework designed to allow our clients to discover, learn and grow by engaging the unique intuitive power of horses to help them identify and practice the changes they want to make.

 Under both models both a registered, credentialed Mental Health Professional and a certified Equine Specialist work together at all times to ensure each client receives the therapeutic attention and guidance to explore, process and solve their specific challenges in a safe, supportive environment.
 Built on the premise that it is the client who can best determine the life changes they need to make in order to improve their lives, the job of the treatment team is to put the EAGALA Model to work to meet each client’s goals.

 Who Can Benefit?